mong00x/subman/README.md

 If you install any dependencies make sure you do so via pipenv, so it gets added to the pipfile.

+#add .env file
+you should have recieved a .env file with our SECRETS ;) add that to the root directory and re run`$ pipenv install`

 # How to run React
 # Getting Started with Create React App